 Francisella tularensis is an intracellular human pathogen that can cause the fatal disease tularemia.
-Precise regulation of gene expression is critical to this bacteria’s ability to survive in diverse environments and infect hosts.
+Regulation of gene expression is critical to this bacteria’s ability to survive in diverse environments and infect hosts.
 However, our understanding of gene regulation in this organism is limited, with few well-described virulence factors, sigma factors, and two-component systems (reviewed in Dai et al. 2011 and Spidlova et al. 2020).
-An area of gene regulation that has been unexplored in F. tularensis until our work is heterogeneous ribosomes that translate differentially, sometimes termed “specialized ribosomes”.
+An area of gene regulation that had been unexplored in F. tularensis is the possibility of ribosome heterogeneity that leads to altered ribosome activity, or “specialized ribosomes,” contributing to regulation of translation.

 The model that ribosomes may have specialized functions has been explored in eukaryotes and some species of bacteria.
 Ribosomes are commonly heterogeneous with respect to ribosomal RNA content, ribosomal protein content, and post-transcriptional and post-translational modifications.
-The functional consequences of this heterogeneity on translation and gene expression remains incompletely understood and is a rich avenue of research (Genuth & Barna 2018; Xue & Barna 2012; Sauret et al. 2015).
+The functional consequences of this heterogeneity on translation and gene expression remains incompletely understood (Genuth & Barna 2018; Xue & Barna 2012; Sauret et al. 2015).

-Previous research indicates that the small ribosomal protein bS21 may serve a regulatory role in bacterial translation.
-In Flavobacterium johnsiniae, bS21 sequesters the anti-Shine-Dalgarno of the 16S rRNA, thereby regulating expression of transcripts with strong Shine-Dalgarno sequences (Jha et al. 2020; McNutt et al. 2023).
+Previous research suggested that the small ribosomal protein bS21 serves a regulatory role in bacterial translation.
+In the most direct example, in Flavobacterium johnsiniae bS21 sequesters the anti-Shine-Dalgarno of the 16S rRNA.
+When ribosomes lack bS21, thereby regulating expression of transcripts with strong Shine-Dalgarno sequences (Jha et al. 2020; McNutt et al. 2023).
 Loss of bS21 leads to specific phenotypes in other bacteria, including altered stress response in Listeria monocytogenes, antibiotic resistance in Staphylococcus aureus, and defects in motility and biofilm formation in Bacillus subtilis (Metselaar et al. 2015; Basco et al. 2019; Blake & O’Neill 2013; Friedman et al. 2006; Takada et al., 2014).
 Further, bS21 has been found on thousands of bacteriophage genomes and it has been suggested that phage-encoded bS21 may be used to hijack host ribosomes (Mizuno et al. 2019; Chen et al. 2022).
 Together, this literature suggests that bS21 may be involved in gene regulation in diverse species of bacteria.

-This led us to hypothesize that the three homologs of bS21 in F. tularensis may serve distinct functions in translation initiation as a way to regulate genes.
+This led us to hypothesize that the incorporation of one of the three homologs of bS21 into ribosomes in F. tularensis may influence translation initiation and regulate gene expression.
 Specifically, we proposed a model in which a particular bS21 homolog directly or indirectly leads to preferential translation initiation of a subset of transcripts, leading to changes in protein abundance.
 To assess this, we asked how loss of one bS21 homolog, bS21-2, impacts the transcriptome and/or proteome of F. tularensis cells, whether known virulence genes are impacted, and how this affected intramacrophage replication.
 We then focused in on the mechanism behind these impacts, looking at what component of bS21-2-responsive 5´ UTRs are critical for efficient protein production.
 This research is significant not only in that it may help improve our understanding of pathogenicity in F. tularensis, but also it may reveal a conserved pathway of bS21-driven translation regulation in diverse bacteria.

 Chapter 2 Summary: